aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/WaspBomber.md

 # `WaspBomber`

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
-HardMode being true does 1 change:
+HardMode being true does the following changes:

-- In the bomb throw move, the amount of frames the bomb takes to reach its target is random between 41 and 50 frames instead of being random between 41 and 60 frames
+- In the bomb throw move, the amount of frames the bomb takes to reach its target is random between 41.0 and 50.0 frames instead of being random between 41.0 and 60.0 frames

 ## Move selection
 1 moves is possible: